Hurricane Blanca grows off Mexico coast, headed for tourist hub

 JAKARTA Indonesian environmentalists have rescued a rare albino orangutan from captivity on the island of Kalimantan, a conservation charity said on Tuesday.

-MEXICO CITY Hurricane Blanca strengthened to a category 4 storm off Mexico's Pacific coast on Wednesday and was expected to bear down on a tourist hub at the southern tip of the Baja California peninsula, the U.S. National Hurricane Centre said.
+MEXICO CITY Hurricane Blanca strengthened to a category 4 storm off Mexico's Pacific coast on Wednesday and was expected to bear down on tourist resorts at the southern tip of the Baja California peninsula, the U.S. National Hurricane Center said.

-Blanca, the second hurricane to form off Mexico's Pacific coast this year, was about 420 miles (670 km) south-southwest of the beach resort of Zihuatanejo, with maximum sustained winds of 130 miles per hour (209 kmh), the Miami-based NHC said.
+Blanca, the second hurricane to form off Mexico's Pacific coast this year, was about 465 miles (748 km) south of the major port of Manzanillo, with maximum sustained winds of 140 miles per hour (225 kmh), the Miami-based NHC said.

-The storm was nearly stationary but it is forecast to strengthen and accelerate to the north-northwest on Thursday, the NHC said.
+The storm was stationary but is forecast to strengthen slightly over the next 24 hours, then start moving toward the north-northwest on Thursday, the NHC said.

+Luis Felipe Puente, head of Mexico's civil protection agency, said authorities in the Pacific states of Oaxaca, Guerrero, Michoacan, Colima, Jalisco, Nayarit, Sinaloa, Sonora, Baja California Sur and Baja California were taking preventative measures in anticipation of any impact from the hurricane.

 Last September, Hurricane Odile battered southern Baja California, wreaking havoc on up-market resorts such as Los Cabos and stranding thousands of tourists.

-(Reporting by Christine Murray and Gabriel Stargardter; Editing by Bernadette Baum and James Dalgleish)
+(Reporting by Christine Murray and Gabriel Stargardter; Editing by Dave Graham, Bernard Orr)

 JAKARTA Indonesian environmentalists have rescued a rare albino orangutan from captivity on the island of Kalimantan, a conservation charity said on Tuesday.